google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/geeServerConfigAndSecurity/configureGeeForLDAP.rst.txt

          server.
 For most GEE installations, these are loaded automatically.

       #.
-Load the ldap modules in your
+Load the LDAP modules in your
          ``/opt/google/gehttpd/conf/gehttpd.conf``

          After the modules are loaded, you can control access by